I. Subject Content and Applicable Scope

-Busbars should be selected based on circuit current, under long-term permissible temperature rise conditions and dynamic thermal stability requirements.
-They should be either aluminum or copper busbars and copper core plastic wires.
+Busbars should be selected based on multiple critical factors, including circuit current, long-term permissible temperature rise conditions, and dynamic thermal stability requirements.
+The primary materials for busbars are aluminum and copper, with copper core plastic wires also being a viable option for certain applications.

 1. Before processing the busbar material, it should be subjected to an external inspection.
 If surface cracks, blemishes, pits, or miscellaneous deposits are found, or if there are large pores on the surface (aluminum busbar diameter greater than 5mm, depth greater than 0.55mm, copper busbar diameter greater than 5mm, depth greater than 0.15mm), that section should be cut off.